shaffannaeem123/Car-Accident-Severity---Analysis/README.md

 ![Severity](https://github.com/shaffannaeem123/Car-Accident-Severity---Analysis/blob/master/Severity%20of%20Accidents.jpeg)

-After recognizing that the dataset was clearly imbalanced, a Python library called *Imbalanced-Learn* was imported and *SMOTE* was used to *balance* the data to reduce the possibility of inaccurate predictions caused by having a significantly higher number of *Property Damage Only* datapoints within our *training set*.
+After recognizing that the dataset was clearly imbalanced, a Python library called *Imbalanced-Learn* was imported and *SMOTE* was used to *balance* the data to reduce the possibility of inaccurate predictions caused by having a significantly higher number of *Property Damage Only* data points within our *training set*.
 If this step was omitted, the model would have predicted a lot more *0s* or *Property Damage Onlys* than it should have.

 ### Exploratory Data Analysis & Inferential Statistics